brandonmosher/pyctemp/README.md

 ### Default Template Directories

-When run from the command line, pyctemp searchs it's built-in templates and, if it exists, the "template" directory in the current working directory.
+When run from the command line, pyctemp searches it's built-in templates and, if it exists, the "template" directory in the current working directory.
 This behavior can be disabled using the --no-template-dirpaths-default command line option.
 When using pyctemp as a module, this behavior can be replicated by instantiating the TemplateResolver class without providing the "templates" argument or by using the TemplateFinder.add_template_dirpaths_default method.

 ### Template Name and Parameter Names